Ciaanh/XPChronicle/docs/XPBar_Color_Analysis.md

 ## Key Findings

 - **Main bar color** is consistently user-configurable in all styles.
-- **Rested overlay** uses user color in Flat, Legacy, and Circular, but not in Vertical (defaults to white with alpha).
+- **Rested overlay** uses user color in Flat, Classic, and Circular, but not in Vertical (defaults to white with alpha).
-- **Quest overlays** (complete/incomplete) do not consistently use user-configured colors; Flat and Legacy may support it, but Circular and Vertical likely do not.
+- **Quest overlays** (complete/incomplete) do not consistently use user-configured colors; Flat and Classic may support it, but Circular and Vertical likely do not.
-- **Gained XP overlay/flash** uses user color in Legacy, unclear in others.
+- **Gained XP overlay/flash** uses user color in Classic, unclear in others.

 ---

 ## Recommendations

 - Ensure all overlays (rested, quest complete/incomplete, gained XP) in all bar styles use the user-configured colors from the options panel.
-- Refactor Vertical and Circular bars to fetch and apply user colors for overlays, matching the approach in Flat/Legacy.
+- Refactor Vertical and Circular bars to fetch and apply user colors for overlays, matching the approach in Flat/Classic.
 - Audit and unify overlay color application logic across all mixins for consistency.